krgross/bma590-course-notes/docs/03-BayesianIntro.md

 ##  Max.   :17.68   Max.   :0.36177   Max.   :2.3400
 ```

-We might, for example, then use this output to find the posterior standard deviation of each of the parameters:
+We might, for example, then use this output to find the posterior standard deviation of each of the parameters, or to find central 95\% credible intervals:

 ```r
 apply(mcmc.sims, 2, sd)